davispcosta/RunForYourLife/README.md

 ## Gameplay
  The game is a runner, made with obstacles to avoid and collectibles that change your scores.
 The player is always running, and can do a jump or a double jump, to reachs or avoid what he wants.
+ The collectibles and obstacles will be random.
+ In the stages of baby and young: On the range of random distance of 30-50 meters, one of the fatal obstacles will be random choose.
+And the collectibles will be random choose on a range of 60-80 meters.
+ In the stages of young adult, adult and old: On the range of random distance of 60-80 meters, one of the fatal obstacles will be random choose.
+And the collectibles will be random choose on a range of 30-50 meters.

 ## Stages
   The game is made of 5 stages of life, with different objectivies.